GlacioHack/xdem/doc/source/background.md

 Volunteers contributors span various backgrounds, in industry or research.
 We welcome any new contributors!
 See how to contribute on [the dedicated page of our repository](https://github.com/GlacioHack/xdem/blob/main/CONTRIBUTING.md).

-### Funding acknowledgments
+## Funding acknowledgments

 Members of the lead development team acknowledge funding from:
-- SNSF (Swiss National Science Foundation), grant no. 184634, project by MeteoSwiss in the framework of the Global Climate Observing System Switzerland,
+- SNSF (Swiss National Science Foundation), grant no. 184634, a MeteoSwiss [GCOS](https://gcos.wmo.int/en/home) project,
-- NASA, grant no. xxx, Surface Topography and Vegetation project on the fusion of elevation data,
+- NASA, grant no. xxx, a [Surface Topography and Vegetation](https://science.nasa.gov/earth-science/decadal-surveys/decadal-stv/) project on the fusion of elevation data,
-- NASA, grant no. xxx, ICESat-2 project on the efficient processing of elevation data in the cloud,
+- NASA, grant no. xxx, an [ICESat-2](https://icesat-2.gsfc.nasa.gov/) project on the processing of elevation data in the cloud,
 - CNES (French Space Agency): ?.